MichelleBadri/NormCorr-manuscript/README.md

 the consistency of downstream exploratory microbial data analysis tasks.

 ## Data and code availability
-The GitHub project repository for the project is hosted at https://github.com/MichelleBadri/NormCorr_manuscript.
+The GitHub project repository for the project is hosted [here](https://github.com/MichelleBadri/NormCorr_manuscript).
 The Synapse project repository is hosted at [syn21654780](https://www.synapse.org/#!Synapse:syn21654780).

 Data used for this study was accessed at ftp://ftp.microbio.me/AmericanGut/ag-2017-12-04/.